-- cost of wafer fabrication; - assembly, testing and shipping costs of our semiconductors; - personnel and equipment costs associated with manufacturing support; - quality assurance;
+- cost of wafer fabrication;

+- assembly, testing and shipping costs of our semiconductors;

+- personnel and equipment costs associated with manufacturing support;

+- quality assurance;

-- · cost of raw materials; and - write-off of inventory.
+- · cost of raw materials; and

+- write-down of inventory.

 We engage independent foundries for the manufacturing and processing of our semiconductors.
 Our manufacturing cost is subject to the cyclical supply and demand conditions typical of the semiconductor industry.
 Our cost per wafer generally fluctuates with the availability of capacity at independent foundries.
-We believe that our cost of sales is substantially variable in nature, and will likely fluctuate as our market conditions change.
+We believe that our cost of sales is substantially variable in nature.

 Research and development expenses.
 Our research and development expenses consist primarily of employee salaries and related costs, stock-based compensation expense, fees paid for the use of intellectual properties and design tools developed by third parties, development cost of software, expenses for the design, development and testing of system architecture, new product or product alternatives, costs for the construction of prototypes, occupancy costs and depreciation on research and development related equipment.
-We expense research and development expenses to increase in absolute terms in future periods as our net sales increase.
+We expense research and development expenditures as they are incurred.

 Sales and marketing expenses.
 Our sales and marketing expenses consist primarily of employee salaries and related costs, stock-based compensation expense, commissions paid to independent distributors and costs for our advertising and promotional activities.
-We expect that our sales and marketing expenses will increase in absolute terms over the next several years as our net sales increase.

 General and administrative expenses.
 Our general and administrative expenses consist primarily of employee salaries and related costs, stock-based compensation expense, insurance premiums, professional fees and allowance for doubtful accounts.
-We expect that general and administrative expenses will increase in absolute terms in future periods as our net sales increase.

 Amortization of acquired intangible assets.
-Amortization of acquired intangible assets relates to intangible assets, such as core technology and customer relationships, but excluding goodwill.
+Amortization of acquired intangible assets relates to intangible assets, such as development technology, but excluding goodwill.